Indigenous Professions of Southern Africa

 In 2008, a group of passionate Indigenous leaders, practitioners, and professionals came together in response to a tragic and urgent crisis: the deaths of young initiates during sacred cultural rites.
 This moment sparked a series of deep and ongoing engagements focused on the broader wellbeing of rural communities under Indigenous authority.
 It became clear that the prevailing economic system was not working fairly or inclusively, especially for Indigenous peoples in Africa.

-We set out to drive a systemic shift grounded in the values of the Camagu Indigenous Knowledge Systems (CIKS), a transformation inspired by ancestral wisdom, rooted in ethical collaboration.
+We set out to drive a systemic shift grounded in the values of the Camagu Indigenous Knowledge Systems (C-IKS), a transformation inspired by ancestral wisdom, rooted in ethical collaboration.
 We focused on practical solutions for sustainable development.
-From this vision, the Indigenous Professions of South Africa (IPROSA) was established to champion wellness and sustainability through C-IKS.
+From this vision, the Indigenous Professions of South Africa (IPROSA) was established to champion wellness and sustainability through Indigenous Knowledge Systems.

 Our community is at the heart of everything we do.
 We’re proud to have built a vibrant and inclusive network, bringing together Indigenous leaders and practitioners, academics, researchers, policymakers, scientists, entrepreneurs, and allies, united in advancing Indigenous knowledge, scarce skills, and modern tech, to drive wellbeing, economic opportunity, and thriving African communities.